JEAN'S BIBLE STUDY

 Mat 23-33

-(186c) The Reprobate (Key verse) – Most people who seek God for eternal life are not worse sinners than the apostle Paul, who became God's standard of grace and mercy for the rest of us (1Tim 1,13-16), but there are some who have crossed the line.
-They don't have to be terrible sinners, suggesting that the formation the reprobate mind really has nothing to do with the amount of sin committed but the type of sin committed.
+– Most people who seek God for eternal life are not worse sinners than the apostle Paul, who became God's standard of grace and mercy (1Tim 1,13-16), but there are some who have crossed the line.
+They don't have to be terrible sinners, suggesting that the formation a reprobate really has nothing to do with the amount of sin committed but their "type" of sin.
+That is, they do things against their conscience, whereas Paul said about himself, "I have lived before God in all good conscience until today" (Act 23-1).
+Paul admitted he was a blasphemer, but he wasn't in the habit of blaspheming the Holy Spirit (saying and doing things that he knew was wrong), whereas a reprobate mind has no problem with this.
 When a person has repeatedly blasphemed the Holy Spirit, eventually his heart irreparably hardens to stone.
-If we have not done this, salvation is still on the table, regardless how many sins we've committed, but if the Holy Spirit speaks to us and we reject Him, knowing it is God, that is blasphemy against the Holy Spirit.
+If we have not done this, salvation is still on the table, regardless how many sins we've committed, thus making the distinction between fleshly sins and spiritual sins.
+If the Holy Spirit speaks to us and we reject Him, knowing it is God, we are blaspheming against the Holy Spirit.
 We can do that and still be saved, but every time we do, our heart grows a little more distant from God, and we ebb a little closer to the line that only God knows, marking the point of no return.
-Those with a reprobate mind may not have broken God's laws more than the average person, but they have forsaken the voice of God who spoke in their hearts, continually disobeying Him.
-Therefore, just as the Holy Spirit says, “Today if you hear His voice, do not harden your hearts as when they provoked me, as in the day of trial in the wilderness” (Heb 3-7,8).
+Those with a reprobate mind may not have broken God's laws more than the average person, but they have forsaken the voice of God who has spoken in their hearts, and they continually disobeyed Him.
+Therefore, just as the Holy Spirit says, “Today if you hear His voice, do not harden your hearts as when they provoked Me, as in the day of trial in the wilderness” (Heb 3-7,8).
 Remember Israel.
 They are an example of blaspheming the Holy Spirit and look what happened to them.
 To this day they still can’t believe in Jesus.
-God will not strive with us forever (Psalm 103-9), but will wait us out and lead our children to the promise land.
-Those of a reprobate mind project their own faults onto God.
-Therefore, at the heart of the reprobate mind is arrogance to actually accuse God of personality problems and character flaws.
+God will not strive with us forever (Psalm 103-9).
+Instead, He will wait us out and lead our children to the promise land.
+Those with a reprobate mind project their own faults onto God.
+At the heart of the reprobate mind is arrogance to actually accuse God of personality issues and character flaws.
 See also: Hypocrisy; Mat 23,1-39; 6l

 (186j) Works of the devil >> The result of lawlessness >> The reprobate >> God’s role in forming a reprobate >> Marked out for destruction – The Pharisees were reprobates, which is essentially a religious psychopath, someone who cannot repent or be saved or believe in God.
 Those who have heard the voice of God and rejected Him as the Pharisees did, have no hope of seeing heaven.
 They are less than snakes, lizards and scorpions, the most debased of all creatures.
-Each time they resist the Holy Spirit, it decreases the opportunity they will ever hear His voice again.
+Each time they resist the Holy Spirit, it decreases the chances they will ever hear His voice again.
 Only God knows who has blasphemed the Holy Spirit to the point of developing a reprobate mind.
 Jesus condemned some of the Pharisees who demonstrated a deep-seated hatred for Him and eventually killed the very embodiment of life and truth, which guaranteed them a place in hell, a place that befits a person who would try to kill God.
+They had become like Satan; which is why Jesus told them, "You are of your father the devil" (Jn 8-44).
 It would be unjust for Him to let anybody into His heaven who hated Him, and God can’t change their hearts without forcing it upon them, and He refuses to un-create man in His image after giving him an eternal soul.
 Nobody ends up in hell by mistake; people determine in their hearts to go there, and the same is true for those who go to heaven.
 Everyone has resolutely set their face toward whatever destiny they achieve, and they will let nothing stand in their way.

 Mat 23,34-37